thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 Fitness podcasts I've found worth listening to:

+- [Stronger By Science](https://www.sbspod.com/) Greg and Eric from SBS do research reviews, practical coaching/training/nutrition tips, and more dry, mildly nilhilist humor than you might expect.

+- [Iron Culture](https://ironculture.libsyn.com/) Big range of lifting topics and great guests.

 - [Revive Stronger](http://revivestronger.com/podcast/) Powerlifting and bodybuilding podcast that does a lot of good interviews with coaches and sports scientists.
 The Q&A sessions with regular guests (Mike Israetel in particular) are great.

 - [3D Muscle Journey](http://3dmusclejourney.com/podcast/) Weekly roundtables from the coaches at 3DMJ, mostly bodybuilding focused.

-- [The Jugg Life](https://thejugglife.com/) Powerlifting and Olympic weightlifting, more focused on the competitive side of the sports.

 ## <a name="#form-guides"></a>[Specific Exercises: Form Guides, Cues, and Tips](#form-guides)